-This topic contains 11 replies, has 2 voices, and was last updated by Isodrac 1 month, 4 weeks ago.
+- This topic has 11 replies, 1 voice, and was last updated 7 months ago by Isodrac.

 I’ve recently purchased a new Hyundai i30 which has Automatic Emergency Braking.
 On several occasions a very distracting alarm has sounded whilst driving at speed.
 Quite difficult to read the message but eventually realised that it was telling me the AEB was disabled due to a dirty camera.
 The camera is (I believe) in the windscreen cluster of techy stuff (along with automatic wiper sensors etc) and it does seem to occur when it is raining.